hms-dbmi-cellenics/cellenics-utils/README.md

 The utility will launch an interactive wizard to guide you through creating your environment.

+#### *isolated staging environments*

+The option to create isolated staging environments is provided during the interactive wizard.
+Isolated staging environment is done by creating new experiments using data from existing experiments.
+Data and record is copied independently from the creation of staging environments.
+Therefore, in the event of failure, you'll still have to [manually unstage copied resources](#removing-staging-resources).

 #### Pinning

 Pinning is a feature of the utility.
 When you pin a deployment, you ensure that no changes made